MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-evaluate-capacity.md

 1. Review the results onscreen.

    ![Onscreen results](../media/o16n/admin-capacity-results-cl.png)
-1. Paste the URL printed onto the screen into your browser for a visual representation of the results.
+1. Paste the URL printed onto the screen into your browser for a visual representation of the results (see below).

 <br>